What is Equality?

 Problems faced by Ansari

-(ii) Four provisions provide equality in India; equality before the law; no discrimination on the basis of caste, colour, religion, race, gender.
+- Four provisions provide equality in India; equality before the law; no discrimination on the basis of caste, color, religion, race, gender.
 Everyone has access to all public places and untouchability has been abolished.

-Fig: Equality in Indian democracy(iii) The government has tried to implement equality first through laws and second through government programmes or schemes to help disadvantaged communities.
+The government has tried to implement equality first through laws and second through government programs or schemes to help disadvantaged communities.

-(iv) Programmes like mid-day meal scheme have been launched to improve the attendance and enrollment ratio of children in schools.
+Programs like the mid-day meal scheme have been launched to improve the attendance and enrollment ratio of children in schools.